5roop/task6_speech/README.md

 ![](images/15_wer.png)

+This will have to be discussed with Domain Experts.

 Steps to proceed, as per TelCo with Nikola @ 11:00:
 1. check which model exactly was published at HF, is it the model#7 with WER of 0.28?
 2. let the model#15 be finetuned to completion, compare to the WER of model#7